Arthur V. Peterson: Early life and education

 Arthur Vincent (Pete) Peterson was born in Morristown, New Jersey, on October 31, 1912, and grew up on Manhattan's East Side, where he attended Stuyvesant High School, from which he graduated in 1930.
 He entered New York University, from which he earned a bachelor's degree in civil engineering in 1934, and then Cornell University, from which he received a master's degree in civil engineering in 1937.
 He went to work as an engineer in New Jersey, but returned to Cornell in 1940, where he performed research for the Firestone Tire and Rubber Company.

 Military career

 A reserve officer in the United States Army, Peterson was called up to active duty in July 1941, and was joined the 36th Combat Engineer Regiment at Plattsburgh Barracks, New York, where he married Marie-Louise Darrieulat, his college sweetheart, whose father taught at Cornell.
 The 36th Combat Engineer Regiment subsequently moved to Fort Bragg, North Carolina.

+In August 1942, Peterson was assigned to the Manhattan District; arranged by Kenneth Nichols, who was impressed by his knowledge of physics and electronics.
+However they both accepted that as Peterson's wife Marie-Louise was the sister of Nichol's wife Jacky, and that this worked to his disadvantage as he could not be reported on by Nichols.